ecmwf/ecflow/docs/ug/glossary.rst

       Multiple servers can be run on the same machine/host providing they are assigned a unique port number.

-      The server record's all request's in the log file.
+      The server records all requests in the log file.

       The server will periodically (see ECF_CHECKINTERVAL) write out a :term:`check point` file.